AdobeDocs/workfront.en/help/reports-and-dashboards/reports/creating-and-managing-reports/create-financial-data-reports-unique-exchange-rates.md

 The highlighted information on this page refers to functionality not yet generally available.
 It is available only in the Preview Sandbox environment.

-If multiple exchange rates have been configured in `Adobe Workfront`, you can set financial values in reports and lists to display in a currency other than the default currency.
+If multiple exchange rates have been configured in Adobe Workfront, you can set financial values in reports and lists to display in a currency other than the default currency.

 >[!IMPORTANT]
 >